Integral2u/SQLZero/SQLZero/README.md

-# SQLite.Zero — In-Memory SQL Engine for C#
+# SQLZero — In-Memory SQL Engine for C#

 A self-contained, zero-dependency, in-memory SQL engine written in pure C#.
 Drop into any project and write SQL against strongly-typed in-memory tables — no Entity Framework, no SQLite, no server required.